llm-port/.github/profile/README.md

 ## License

-Apache 2.0 (Currently under discussion)
+Apache 2.0

 Third-party components: llm.port deploys and integrates several upstream open-source services via Docker images (e.g., PostgreSQL/pgvector, ClickHouse, RabbitMQ, Grafana/Loki, Langfuse, MinIO).
 Each component remains licensed by its respective authors under its original license terms.
-See THIRD_PARTY_NOTICES.md for the full list, versions, and licenses.
+See [THIRD_PARTY_NOTICES.md](./THIRD_PARTY_NOTICES.md) for the full list, versions, and licenses.

-Note: Some optional components use strong copyleft or source-available licenses (e.g., AGPLv3, SSPL/RSAL).
+> Some optional components use strong copyleft or source-available licenses (e.g., AGPLv3, SSPL/RSAL).
 If your organization has restrictions around these licenses, disable the relevant compose profiles or substitute compatible alternatives.